-The final course grade will have two parts:
+In the ordinary call, the final course grade will have two parts:

-- 75% sum of the grades obtained in the three lab exercises corresponding to three main blocks of the course (25% each)
+- 75% sum of the grades obtained in the three lab exercises corresponding to three main blocks of the course and the students' presentations (if applicable).

-- 25%: multiple-choice written test
+- 25%: multiple-choice written test.